webdriverio-community/wdio-html-reporter/README.md

     No more moment.js dependency

+    use 'html' for reporter definition

-    Removed need for global scope reportAggregator
+    Removed need for global scope reportAggregator in client code

 ## Information

-This project is a rewrite of [@rpii/wdio-html-reporter](https://www.npmjs.com/package/wdio-html-reporter)
+This project is a rewrite of [@rpii/wdio-html-reporter](https://www.npmjs.com/package/wdio-html-reporter) It is written in typescript with many enhancements.

-Its not totally compatible, so I have created a new package.

 ## Configuration

 The following code shows the default wdio test runner configuration.
-Just add an HtmlReporter object as another reporter to the reporters array.
-Syntax shown requires babel:
+Just add an HtmlReporter object as another reporter to the reporters array:

 ###A functioning wdio.config.ts is provided in the [/samples/wdio.config.ts](/samples/wdio.config.ts)